History of the Site

 What happens next?

-West Sussex County Council started a public procurement process in July 2020, to identify a suitable development partner, and this process is well underway.
-The successful development partner should be confirmed in the early part of 2021.
+West Sussex County Council started a public procurement process in July 2020, to identify a suitable development partner, and Muse Developments was appointed in March 2021.
 In the meantime, the vacant site is currently managed by security staff.

 In order to ensure that development can begin as soon as possible, some initial work will be undertaken to prepare the site for construction, protect any landscaping and buildings that will be retained, and conduct additional surveys.